qtotuan/converter/README.md

 # Converter

-Translate integers into natural language English.
+Translate integers into natural language English (range -99 to 99).

 ## Installation